 Chamonix resort piste maps

 Piste maps for beginner slopes

-The lifts are marked on the piste maps using straight black lines and there are four types; button tow/drag, chair, télécabine and télépherique.
-They have the corresponding abbreviations:
+The ski lifts are marked on the piste maps using straight black lines.
+There are four types:

 - TK - téléski (drag)

 If you see anything marked 'express', that means a fast, six-person chairlift.

 Don't ski or snowboard?
 No problem.
 Chamonix has plenty of snowshoeing trails where you can experience the clear air and crunch of fresh snow.

 Chamonix is a hiking mecca and trails here are very well marked.
 Even so, it's always a good idea to know where you're heading in the mountains.
 These are the main Chamonix hiking trail maps.

 Hiking and walking maps for connecting resorts to Chamonix